joseortegalabra/analytics-environment-local-cloud/version_1_analytics_env_local/README.md

 #### - Install docker container
 Run the command in a console  to create the docker container with the analytics environment

-`docker-compose up --build`
+`docker-compose up`

+Obs: to me works good run only docker-compose up.
+But you can try running "docker-compose up --build" if you have problems
-Obs: note that running is command corresponding a running the file with the same name that contains the configuration of the docker application
+Obs2: note that running is command corresponding a running the file with the same name that contains the configuration of the docker application
+**Obs3: It if the first time that you run the codes, internally docker create the image and then mounth the container.** Create the images take time, but already you have created the image, create the container is fast

 #### - Start Docker in your local machine
 Run the command in a console if the docker container is not running.